AtomicConductor/AtomicConductor.github.io/docs/submitters/commandline.md

 #### location

 A string that indicates which location the job should be associated with.
 This option is relevant if you submit jobs from different locations.
-These could be differing geographic locations, or simply  machines that have differing file system views.
+These could be differing geographic locations or simply machines that have differing file system views.

 Typically each location should have its own Conductor downloader and uploader daemons running.
 The location feature allows each daemon to target only jobs that match its corresponding location.
 ``` python